Translations in english

 The Mexican night passes so slowly. . .

-Beneath the restless moon
+Beneath the restless

 a wound of iron and planks